arkuar/movielist-app/README.md

 Running command `npm run lint` will check the linting

 ### Populating database
-If you need to populate database with some initial data you can run comman `npm run seed` which adds some users and movies to the database.
-This does not add any reviews though so you have to add them yourself.
+If you need to populate database with some initial data you can run command `npm run seed`.